How to Join and Trade with a Crypto Signals Group?

 Screenshot of BTC/USDT trading signals from Universal Crypto Signals

-Don’t worry, the sea of numbers looks scary but it’s not difficult to understand.
+Don’t worry, the sea of numbers looks scary, but it’s not difficult to understand.
 I’ll explain the information that comes with each signal and how you can interpret it.

 2. Exchange: Some signal providers mention which exchanges a particular signal applies to.
 Although the market prices are roughly the same, different traders prefer different exchanges when it comes down to liquidity and trading volume.